fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 After you've initialized the broker API and validator, start the broker API:

-From the `data-act-broker` directory:
+From the `data-act-broker-backend` directory:

         $ python dataactbroker/app.py

 Make sure the broker API is working by visiting the hostname and port specified in the config file (`broker_api_host` and `broker_api_port`).
 For example, if you're running the broker on localhost port 3333, visit `http://localhost:3333` in your browser.
 You should see the message `Broker is running`.

 The process for starting the validator is similar.
-From the `data-act-validator` directory:
+From the `data-act-broker-backend` directory:

         $ python dataactvalidator/app.py